 Do more than crunch the numbers.
 Advance your understanding of their meaning and their ability to impact a business.

-Leverage an accounting degree to sit for and pass the Certified Public Accountant (CPA) exam.
+Leverage your bachelor's accounting degree to sit for and pass the Certified Public Accountant (CPA) exam.
 An advisory board of partners from St. Louis and the region provide curriculum guidance, and pass rates at Southeast place it above the national and state university average.

 Many states, including Missouri, require 150 credit hours to sit for the CPA exam - 24 hours beyond what the accounting program requires.
 To meet this demand, Southeast offers a 33-credit hour track in the MBA program, so you can fulfill this requirement while working toward a master’s degree.